Searching...

 Correct Connction; To Get Good Performance of Power Supply | Tech | Matsusada Precision

-Effects of Wiring and Connection on Product Performance
+Effects of Wiring and Connection on Power Supply Performance

-Electricity supplied from standard electrical outlets is alternating current (AC) and contains noise including momentary voltage drops and harmonics.
-There is restriction on use of AC voltage.
+Electricity supplied from standard electrical outlets is alternating current (AC) and contains noise, including momentary voltage drops and harmonics.
+There is a restriction on the use of AC voltage.
 Therefore, power supply devices are used to remove noise and to obtain electricity of various voltages, direct current (DC), and AC.

-If the wiring between the power supply and the device used is not properly connected, it could cause poor product performance and result in fire, electric shock hazards, and power supply failure.
-There are two main factors that will have impact on the performance of a power supply unit in wiring.
+If the wiring between the programmable power supply and the device used is not connected correctly, it could cause poor product performance, fire, electric shock hazards, and power supply failure.
+Two main factors will impact the performance of a power supply unit in wiring.

 Although materials used for wiring will be chosen to have low resistance, wiring resistance is more than 0Ω.
 It also has inductance and capacitance.
 The first step in reducing the impacts is to use wires of sufficient thickness and as short as possible.